Akil Baddoo Preview, Player Props: Tigers vs. Royals

 Akil Baddoo vs. Royals Preview, Player Prop Bets - September 28

-The Detroit Tigers, including Akil Baddoo (.194 on-base percentage in past 10 games, 105 points below season-long percentage), battle starting pitcher Jonathan Bowlan and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.
+On Thursday, Akil Baddoo (.194 on-base percentage in past 10 games, 105 points below season-long percentage) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Jonathan Bowlan.
+First pitch is at 1:10 PM ET.

-He reached base in his only plate appearance in his previous game against the Royals.
+In his previous appearance, he reached base in his only plate appearance against the Royals.

 Sportsbook Promo Codes